ShiDongyuan/Meta/README.md

 #### Using Modified MAML algorithm to get the best initial control filter

+This segment of the program applies the proposed modified MAML algorithm to compute the best initial control filter.
+The step size of the FxLMS algorithm, the learning rate of the MAML algorithm, and the forgetting factor are set to $0.003$, $0.5$, and $0.99$, respectively.

 | Parameter | Definition                   | Parameter | Definition            |
 |-----------|------------------------------|-----------|-----------------------|
 | N         | Number of samples in Dataset | Er        | Residual error vector |